marc-gilles/marc-gilles.github.io/content/news/202506-croatia/index.md

   - Fieldwork
 ---

-Three weeks of fantastic lizard fieldwork!
-With Isabel, Laurence and Sean, we captured and sampled 250 lizards from both urban and wild locations in Croatia.
+Three weeks of fantastic lizard fieldwork with Isabel Damas Moreira!
+We captured and sampled 250 lizards from both urban and wild locations in Croatia.

 <!--more-->